Last Updated on May 18, 2025 by Soumya

 We have 6 different ways listed below, with details on how to do each one and loads of additional tips.

-A day trip from Lisbon to Belem should be pretty high on your list of things to do in Portugal.
-Home to the two most iconic monuments that define Portugal’s history, Belem in Lisbon is definitely a must-have on your Portugal itinerary.
+A day trip from Lisbon to Belem is probably pretty high on your list of things to do in Portugal.
+Home to the two most iconic monuments that define Portugal’s history – Belem Tower and Jeronimos Monastery, Belem in Lisbon is definitely a must-visit on every Portugal itinerary.

 Here’s our ultimate Lisbon to Belem travel guide, where you will learn.